Bell Tower on 34th Wedding DJ | Mallory & David

 ![]() | ![]() |

-The music leaned heavily into hip hop and rap from the late 90s through the early 2000s — a direction that resonated strongly with the crowd and kept the energy consistent throughout the night.
+The music leaned into hip hop and rap from the late 90s through the early 2000s, which was the right call for this crowd.
+The energy stayed consistent from the first song to the last.

 ![]() | ![]() |